penalverbj/Alfonso/README.md

 $apolls - pulls up poll instructions

 ### Timers
+For now timers can only be set, in the future they will be able to be deleted.

 $ast # - sets a timer in seconds

 $amt # - sets a timer in minutes